kimanirobbi/wk-8-assignment/README.md

 # wk-8-assignment
 This comprehensive E-commerce database system

-Key Features:
-User Management - Customers and administrators
+ E-commerce Database Management System
+Overview
+This project implements a complete relational database management system for an E-commerce store using MySQL.
+The database is designed to handle all essential aspects of an online retail business, including user management, product catalog, order processing, payments, and inventory management.

+Database Schema
+Core Tables
-Product Catalog - Categories, products, and images
+users - Customer and administrator accounts

+categories - Product categorization with hierarchical support

+products - Product information and inventory management

-Order Processing - Orders, order items, and payment tracking
+orders - Customer orders and status tracking

+order_items - Individual products within orders

+payments - Payment processing information

-Shopping Experience - Shopping carts and wishlists
+shopping_cart - User shopping carts

-Customer Engagement - Reviews and ratings system
+reviews - Product reviews and ratings system

-Marketing Tools - Coupons and discounts

-Shipping & Logistics - Order tracking and delivery management
+shipping - Order shipping and delivery tracking

-Relationship Types:
+Relationships
-One-to-One: Users ↔ Shopping Cart, Users ↔ Wishlist, Orders ↔ Payments, Orders ↔ Shipping
+One-to-One: Users ↔ Shopping Cart, Orders ↔ Payments, Orders ↔ Shipping

 One-to-Many: Categories → Products, Users → Orders, Users → Reviews

-Many-to-Many: Orders ↔ Products (via order_items), Wishlists ↔ Products (via wishlist_items)
+Many-to-Many: Orders ↔ Products (via order_items)

+Features
+User authentication and profile management

+Product catalog with categories

+Shopping cart functionality

+Order processing with status tracking

+Payment and shipping management

+Review and rating system

+Comprehensive inventory management

+Installation
+Ensure MySQL Server is installed and running

+Execute the provided SQL file:

+bash
+mysql -u your_username -p < ecommerce_db.sql
+Enter your MySQL password when prompted

+Usage
+After installation, the database will be ready for use with your e-commerce application.
+The schema includes sample data for demonstration purposes.

+Sample Queries
+sql
+-- Get all products in a specific category
+SELECT * FROM products WHERE category_id = 3;

+-- Find orders for a specific user
+SELECT * FROM orders WHERE user_id = 1;

+-- Calculate total sales
+SELECT SUM(total_amount) AS total_sales FROM orders WHERE status = 'delivered';

+-- Get product reviews with user information
+SELECT p.name, r.rating, r.comment, u.username
+FROM reviews r
+JOIN products p ON r.product_id = p.product_id
+JOIN users u ON r.user_id = u.user_id;

+-- Check product inventory
+SELECT name, stock_quantity FROM products WHERE stock_quantity < 10;
-Constraints Applied:
+Constraints and Validation
-Primary Keys on all tables
+The database implements comprehensive constraints including:

-Foreign Keys for referential integrity
+Primary and Foreign keys for referential integrity

-Unique constraints where appropriate
+Unique constraints to prevent duplicates

-NOT NULL for required fields
+NOT NULL constraints for required fields

-CHECK constraints for data validation
+CHECK constraints for data validation (e.g., price >= 0, quantity > 0)

-Default values and auto-increment IDs
+Default values for common fields

-Comprehensive indexing for performance
+Comprehensive indexing for performance optimization

+Maintenance
+Regular maintenance tasks might include:

+Backing up the database regularly

+Optimizing tables periodically for performance

+Reviewing and archiving old orders

+Updating product inventory levels

+Managing user accounts and permissions

+Monitoring database performance and storage

+Support
+For questions or issues related to this database schema, please consult the MySQL documentation or seek assistance from a database administrator.

+License
-The database is ready for production use and includes sample data for demonstration purposes.
+This database schema is provided as-is for educational and commercial use.